 Areas where special expertise is necessary in representing consortia include non-profit representation issues, trademark law (including with respect to certification testing), intellectual property ownership and transfer, domestic and international antitrust, and governance issues.

-Besides pure legal skills, GU brings a wide knowledge of practical, business and industry realities to its representation of consortium and foundation clients and provides business consulting as well as legal services in order to help our clients create and operate successful organizations.
-Consistent with our role as the most active law firm in the standards and consortium area, supports www.consortiuminfo.org, a site created by Andrew Updegrove to provide the most comprehensive source of information on the Internet regarding the most important topics affecting standard setting and promotional consortia, including:
+Besides pure legal skills, GU brings a wide knowledge of practical, business and industry realities to its representation of consortium and foundation clients and provides business consulting as well as legal services to help our clients create and operate successful organizations.
+Consistent with its role as the most active law firm in the standards and consortium area, the firm supports www.consortiuminfo.org, a site created by Andrew Updegrove to provide the most comprehensive source of information on the internet on topics affecting standard setting and promotional consortia, including:

 ConsortiumInfo.org serves a global audience of corporate, government and academic users.